Grad CAFE – A Holistic Approach to Graduate Student Mentorship and Community

 Plans for Grad CAFE’s Future

 This year, Grad CAFE received the National Science Foundation’s Innovations in Graduate Education Track 2 grant for $1 million, to be used over the next five years.
 With this funding, the program plans to expand from 72 students to 256 by building upon the student-led, community model.
 This growth will allow Grad CAFE to support students from the early stages of their PhDs all the way through to completion.
 Dr. Atkins shared that the program aims to expand beyond STEM to include more interdisciplinary groups, with a goal to create a sustainable model that can change the culture of mentoring at the University of Arizona and beyond.
-The team also hopes to build a blueprint for Grad CAFE that other institutions can adapt to create supportive communities on their campuses.
+To this end, the team is developing a Grad CAFE blueprint that other institutions can adapt to create supportive communities on their campuses.

 Join Grad CAFE in the spring